 Sponsored by the Injury and Violence Prevention Center at The University of Colorado Anschutz Medical Campus

-The Injury and Violence Prevention Center (IVPC) created this grant to attract and support students pursuing research or evaluation projects in the field of injury and violence prevention.
+The Injury and Violence Prevention Center (IVPC) created this award to attract and support students pursuing research or evaluation projects in the field of injury and violence prevention.

 Any student enrolled in an accredited undergraduate, graduate, or professional school degree-granting program in the Rocky Mountain Region* is eligible to apply.
 (Residents, fellows, or postdoctoral students are not eligible, unless also enrolled in a degree-granting program.)
-We are especially interested in engaging students from underrepresented backgrounds, such as Black/African American, Indigenous, and People of Color (BIPOC), individuals from low-income communities, individuals with disabilities, LGBTQ+ individuals, and first-generation students.
 Students who received a prior award from the IVPC are not eligible.*The Rocky Mountain region includes Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming

 Projects will be reviewed by a multi-disciplinary committee of members from the Injury and Violence Prevention Center based on the following criteria: